-Based on the above-mentioned corporate philosophy, the Group has established two core technologies that support the money handling business, namely "mechatronics technology" to count, sort and transport banknotes or coins and "recognition/identification technology" to discriminate authentic money from counterfeit.
+Based on the above-mentioned corporate philosophy, the Company has established two core technologies that support the money handling business, namely "mechatronics technology" to count, sort and transport banknotes or coins and "recognition/identification technology" to discriminate authentic money from counterfeit.
 These technologies have been applied to various epoch-making products such as Japan's first coin counter introduced in 1950.
-While refining these core technologies, the Company has strived to develop new products and solutions by combining these technologies with information processing technology and application technology, and unique technologies such as handwriting and seal recognition technology, face recognition technology and speech privacy protection technology.
+While refining these core technologies, the Company has strived to develop new products and solutions by combining these technologies with information processing technology and application technology, and unique technologies such as handwriting and seal recognition technology, fingerprint recognition technology, face recognition technology and speech privacy protection technology.
+Further, Talaris has obtained the trust of customers across the globe with its banknote handling technologies and solution capabilities.

-These technologies are an outcome of the Group's flexible response to changes in the times and customers' needs, and earnestly tackling the goal of producing products of higher quality.
+These technologies are an outcome of the Group's flexible response to changes in the times and customers' needs, and earnest tackling the goal of producing products of higher quality.
 The Company believes it is extremely important to maintain and efficiently develop these technologies in order to further ensure and enhance the Group's corporate value.

-(ii) Know-how that could respond to the diverse market environment and currency circulation systems of the world
+(ii) Know-how responsive to the diverse market environment and currency circulation systems of the world

-Based on the technologies described in (i) above and the comprehensive capabilities we have accumulated in the domestic market in market analysis, planning, development, technology utilization and product/solution proposal to respond to customers' and society's needs, the Group has expanded its business to overseas markets since 1966, getting familiar with the diverse market environment and currency circulation systems of the world, and has accumulated and developed know-how to respond flexibly to customers' needs on a global scale.
+Based on the technologies described in (i) above and the comprehensive capabilities we have accumulated in the domestic market analysis, planning, development, technology utilization and product/solution proposal to respond to customers' and society's needs, the Company has expanded its business to overseas markets since 1966, getting familiar with the diverse market environment and currency circulation systems of the world, and has accumulated and developed know-how to respond flexibly to customers' needs on a global scale.
+Further, the Company is making efforts to utilize the resources such as solution capabilities, business foundations and know-hows obtained through the acquisition of Talaris.
+Efforts are underway to create advanced know-how by combining the resources of the Company and Talaris, and sharing and complementing each others' strengths.

 The know-how and experiences accumulated and developed both in Japan and overseas over the years are important to the enhancement of the Group's corporate value because they contribute to the attainment of absolute faith not only in the products helping efficient money handling and the authentication of money, but also in the Group itself that is globally expanding its operations.